SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Getting Started/getting_started.rst

 * Either clone or `download <https://codeload.github.com/SpinalHDL/SpinalTemplateSbt/zip/master>`_ the `"getting started" repository <https://github.com/SpinalHDL/SpinalTemplateSbt>`_.
 * In *Intellij IDEA*\ , "import project" with the root of this repository, the choose the *Import project from external model SBT* and be sure to check all boxes.
 * In addition, you might need to specify some path like where you installed the JDK to *IntelliJ*.
-* In the project (Intellij project GUI), right click on ``src/main/scala/MyCode/TopLevel.scala`` and select "Run MyTopLevel".
+* In the project (Intellij project GUI), right click on ``src/main/scala/mylib/MyTopLevel.scala`` and select "Run MyTopLevel".

-Normally, this must generate the output file ``MyTopLevel.vhd`` in the project directory which corresponds to the most :ref:`most simple SpinalHDL example <example>`.
+This should generate the output file ``MyTopLevel.vhd`` in the project directory, which implements a simple 8-bit counter.

 .. _example:

 A very simple SpinalHDL example
 -------------------------------

-The following code generates an ``and`` gate between two one bit inputs.
+The following code generates an ``and`` gate between two one-bit inputs.

 .. code-block:: scala